What are the Best Flushing Toilets Of 2018?

 Review & Buyer's Guide for the Most Powerful Units

-Today, we're going to talk about high powered flushing toilets - one of the toilet types from Flush Guide's list of toilet types.
-But what are we talking about when we are talking about best flushing toilets?
+Today, we're going to take an in-depth look (pun intended!) at high powered flushing toilets - one of the many types from Flush Guide's list of toilet types.

-If my memory serves me right, there was a commercial boasting their own products by flushing several golf balls down the toilet - that’s what I’m looking for and that’s the toilet I want to introduce to you.
+If my memory serves me right, there was a commercial I saw where the toilet being advertised was being promoted by the fact that it could flush several golf balls down - that’s what I’m looking for- and that’s the quality of the kind of toilet I want to introduce to you.

-Nobody wants a toilet that can’t even handle the very basic functions; watching toilet paper and shit stuck in the toilet bowl isn’t a very pleasant thing.
+Nobody wants a toilet that can’t even handle the very basic functions; watching toilet paper and shit stuck in the toilet bowl isn’t a the most endearing thing to see.

 Top 3 Rated Flushing Toilets Reviewed

-So, what are we looking for when we talk about flushing toilet?
+So, what are we looking for when we talk about the flushing factor?

 Power.
 Strength.
 Brute force.

-In the end, it all come down to this: The best flushing toilet is one where it can flush just about anything down its hole.
+In the end, it all comes down to this: The best flushing toilet is one where that can handle flushing just about anything down.

-Our goal here is to find a unit which has the strongest flushing power and with minimal water usage.
+Our goal here is to find a unit which has the strongest flushing power that is also able to maintain minimal water usage.